spectrum-lab-iisc/spectrum-lab-iisc.github.io/_posts/2025-05-19-gradient-flow-sparse-neural-networks.md

 <div class="container text-center align-items-center justify-content-center mx-auto" markdown=1>
 <div class="caption">
 Table 1: Ensemble & Prediction Disagreement.
-We compare the function similarity <d-cite key="Fort2020deep"></d-cite> with the original pruning solution and ensemble generalization over 5 sparse ResNet50 models, trained from random initializations and LTs (lottery tickets) on ImageNet.
+We compare the function disagreement <d-cite key="Fort2019deepensembles"></d-cite> with the original pruning solution and ensemble generalization over 5 sparse ResNet50 models, trained from random initializations and LTs (lottery tickets) on ImageNet.
 As a baseline, we also show results for 5 pruned models trained from different random initializations. * we compare 4 different pruned models with the pruning solution LT are derived from.
 </div>

 <!-- #### LeNet5 MNIST -->